 jQuery selectors allow you to find and target specific HTML elements.
-With Digioh’s new “Dynamic” feature, you can target any HTML element and use that content to dynamically populate a lightbox.
+With Digioh’s “Dynamic” feature, you can target any HTML element and use that content to dynamically populate a lightbox.

-For example, most WordPress blogs classify their articles by category.
-You may want to to display a newsletter sign-up form that’s customized based on the blog post category.
+For example, most WordPress blogs classify articles by category.
+You may want to to display a newsletter sign-up form customized based on the blog post category.
 That way. a visitor reading an article in the “Features” post category would see a lightbox that dynamically populates the category name in the CTA, like this:

 Here’s how you can set this up (scroll past the video for the written instructions):

 1. Use your browser’s DevTools to find the category tag jQuery selector.
 In this case, it’s .cat-links a:

-2. From the Boxes page, click on “Dynamic” next to the appropriate lightbox.
+2. In Digioh, click the “Dynamic” icon next to the appropriate lightbox.

 3. Click on “+New Dynamic Item”